At a Glance

 ✨Understand the Full Strategy Lifecycle

-Familiarise yourself with the entire lifecycle of a trading strategy: from research and backtesting to execution and performance optimisation.
-Be ready to discuss how you have managed these phases in your previous roles and any challenges you faced.
+Familiarise yourself with the entire lifecycle of a trading strategy, from research to execution and performance optimisation.
+Be ready to discuss how you have owned this process in previous roles and any challenges you faced along the way.

 ✨Collaborate and Communicate